 What Does an Executive Assistant Do?

 Executive assistants provide high-level administrative support to executives in a company or corporation.
 Like secretaries or personal assistants, they conduct clerical work.
-However, executive assistants also perform duties that can have an effect on the success or profitability of a business.
-Accordingly, the position requires a high level of business acumen.
+However, executive assistants also perform duties that can have an effect on the success or profitability of a business, such as helping with marketing research, training staff and scheduling important meetings.

 Job Duties of an Executive Assistant